jerik609/unraveling-project-reactor/SINKSANDBACKPRESSURE.md

 # Sinks.many().multicast().directBestEffort<String>().asFlux()

-This is a hot flux - it simply produces data continuously (though we can stop when we realize there are no subscribers left via sink.currentSubscriberCount()).
+This is a true hot flux - it simply produces data continuously.
+We can stop when we realize there are no subscribers left via sink.currentSubscriberCount().
 Otherwise, this sink does not have any way to react on a request.
 It will simply try to produce using tryEmitNext and may buffer, drop or fail when the subscribers are not ready (based on the result of the tryEmitNext).
-This behavior is determined by directBestEffort and similar methods.
+This behavior is determined by directBestEffort and similar configurations set on creation of the sink.

         It's quite different from Flux.create.
 Here's the breakdown:
         1.Producer Pushes Independently: The code calling sink.tryEmitNext(value) (your loop in testHotHotFlux) pushes